modjke/three-effectcomposer/README.md

 Must have fixes from different pull requests to the original repository

-Tested to work with three 0.107.0
+Tested to work with three.js@0.107.0

 # three-effectcomposer #